Websocket API

 Basic Usage

-You connect to the websocket via the ZendHQ server's IP or DNS address (for example, 127.0.0.1, localhost) and its port (default of 10091, but based on the zendhqd.daemon_uri setting).
+You connect to the websocket via the ZendHQ server's IP or DNS address (for example, 127.0.0.1, localhost) and its port.
+The default port is 10091, custom ports are defined in the zendhqd.daemon_uri setting.

 The following example uses uswc: